Coast of Manado - North Sulawesi

 This site is in front of Manado just outside of the harbour and is truly a MUCK dive.

-at the shore the visibility is around 5-10 metres.
-This site is crowded with Nudibranchs, Shrimps and Crabs, like the Sponge Crab.
-There
+Due to construction at the shore the visibility is around 5-10 metres.
+This site is crowded with Nudibranchs, Shrimps and Crabs, like the

-are Lionfishes and if you pay attention you might find a Ghost Pipefish.
+Sponge crab.
+There are Lionfish and if you pay attention you might find a Ghost-pipefish.

 Murex house reef - [5]